saikamineni/Super-Market-Data/README.md

 # Super-Market-Data

-Extract data from raw unstructured files and create views on it.
+Extract data from raw unstructured files and created views on it.